Energy-Pathways-Group/GLOceanKit/Matlab/InternalModes/README.md

 The classes contain many options, but also try to remain simple to use.
 Use `help InternalModes` in Matlab for a complete description, or use the Quick Start below.

+If you use these class to compute the vertical modes, please cite out paper.
+> J. Early, M. P. Lelong, K. S. Smith.
+Fast and accurate computation of vertical modes, Ocean Modelling, In prep.

 Quick Start
 ------------